snu-mllab/PuzzleMix/README.md

 ```

 ---------------------
-Belows are commands to reproduce baselines.
+Below are commands to reproduce baselines.

 To reproduce **Vanilla with PreActResNet18 for 1200 epochs**, run:
 ```